benjymous/annotations/sandman/sandman.02.md

 be the simplest explanation of what the Shifting Zones are.

 Page 5 panel 1:  "It was a dark and stormy nightmare" is a pun.
-"It was a dark and stormy night" is a clicheed way of beginning a story, most often seen in the comic strip Peanuts, and a nightmare is a dream, of course.
+"It was a dark and stormy night" is a cliched way of beginning a story, most often seen in the comic strip Peanuts, and a nightmare is a dream, of course.

 In addition to beginning Madeleine L'Engle's _A Wrinkle in Time_, the